bedeschiotavia/bedeschiotavia/README.md

 # Hey there!!

 I'm Otávia Bedeschi, a front-end developer making the leap from a background in graphic/web design, racking up over 5 years of professional experience in the web design world.
-Originally from Brazil and currently living in Portugal.
+Born and raised in Brazil, I now call Portugal my home.

 Right now, I'm diving headfirst into JavaScript and React, sharpening my skills to rock it in front-end development.
 With my design background, I'm all about crafting cool and user-friendly web experiences.